 Recovery Sign Posts

-When I was a child, my family and I traveled from Philadelphia to Montreal.
+Around age 12, my family and I traveled from Philadelphia to Montreal.
 Driving north in my dad’s old brown Buick, it wasn’t until we started seeing signs that we were getting closer to Toronto (300 miles west of Montreal) that we began to suspect that we were heading in the wrong direction.

-Just as signposts can tell you when you are heading in the wrong direction, signposts can say to you that you are traveling in the right direction.
+Just as signposts can tell you when you are heading in the wrong direction, signposts can also tell you that you are traveling in the right direction.
 If you and I are driving from Florida to Maine, we know that we are heading in the right direction as we see signs for Georgia, then Virginia, New York, and Massachusetts… What these signs tell us is that we just need to keep going in the same direction towards our favored destination.
 The same holds true for recovering from surgery.
 Even if you are not where you want to be, as long as you see signs that things are going right, you often just need to keep “driving” in the same direction.
 So what are some of these signposts….

 There are both physical and lifestyle signposts.
 Most of us focus on the physical ones while disregarding the lifestyle ones.
 Let’s take a look at both…